vrothberg/moby/man/dockerd.8.md

   remapping for the user namespace mappings used for contained processes.
   Specifying a user (or uid) and optionally a group (or gid) will cause the daemon to lookup the user and group's subordinate ID ranges for use as the user namespace mappings for contained processes.
+These user and groups must be created in the subuid(5) or subgid(5) files prior to enablement.

 # SIGNATURE VERIFICATION